-What does our MS care include?
+What does our care for MS patients at home include?

 Specialist nurse-led care

 Importantly for those living with MS, we provide nurse-led care which means our professional carers are trained to monitor and identify any changes in your health, responding appropriately and avoiding any unnecessary hospital admissions.
-As part of our commitment to delivering a high-quality home care service, we monitor and measure health outcomes to ensure we continually improve the care
+As part of our commitment to delivering a high-quality home care service, we monitor and measure health outcomes to ensure we continually improve the care we provide.

 Managing and administering medications

 Our professional carers are trained in medications management and use an electronic medications system to ensure all medications are managed proactively and effectively.
 They will also collect prescriptions from the pharmacy.

 Ensuring safe mobility in and around the home

 We have an in-house Occupational Therapist, Jackie Cooper who will provide expert guidance and advice as to what equipment can help improve safe movement and mobility around your home, whilst minimising falls.
 Jackie is well placed to provide guidance and recommendations on home adaptations that aim to improve the way you live your life in your home.